ykhli/mcp-light-control/README.md

 node ABSOLUTE_PATH_TO_MCP_SERVER/build/index.js --remote=true --client_id=YOUR_CLIENT_ID --client_secret=YOUR_CLIENT_SECRET --access_token=YOUR_ACCESS_TOKEN --refresh_token=YOUR_REFRESH_TOKEN
 ```

-For Claude Desktop, add this to your MCP config:
+For Claude Desktop, add this to your MCP configuration:

 ```json
 {